 A complaint may be an effective way to address your problem.

-You can find the University Complaints Procedure in the University Regulations (formerly known as the University Calendar).
+You can find the University Complaints Procedure in the University Regulations.
 It is designed to deal with problems ranging from the quality of teaching or supervision to bullying and harassment.
 You can use the procedure whether your complaint is against a member of staff or another student.

 GUSRC has also produced a Guide to University Complaints leaflet.